OfficeDev/microsoft-teams-library-js/apps/teams-test-app/README.md

 # Teams Test App

-The Teams Test App is a React app used to test the Teams App and Host SDK.
+The Teams Test App is a React app used to test the Teams JavaScript client SDK and Host SDK.
 It is currently being developed to be used only for this testing and is not meant to serve as official guidance for SDK use for the time being.

-You can find the Teams Test App's released version from our main branch deployed at https://musicalsink.azurewebsites.net.
-The Teams Test App's version in our develop branch is currently being served at https://cloudroll.azurewebsites.net.

 ## Getting Started